-Palestinians say Israeli troops kill 5 in West Bank raid
+Palestinians say Israeli troops kill 9 in West Bank raid

-JERUSALEM (AP) — Israeli forces killed at least five Palestinians, including a 60-year-old woman, and wounded several others during a raid in a flashpoint area of the occupied West Bank on Thursday, Palestinian health officials said, in one of the deadliest days in months of unrest.
+JERUSALEM (AP) — Israeli forces killed at least nine Palestinians, including a 60-year-old woman, and wounded several others during a raid in a flashpoint area of the occupied West Bank on Thursday, Palestinian health officials said, in one of the deadliest days in months of unrest.

-The violence occurred in what Palestinian health officials described as a fierce operation in the Jenin refugee camp, a militant stronghold of the West Bank that has been a focus of nearly a year of Israeli arrest raids.
+The violence occurred during what Palestinian health officials described as a fierce operation in the Jenin refugee camp, a militant stronghold of the West Bank that has been a focus of nearly a year of Israeli arrest raids.

 The Israeli military said forces were operating in the area but did not immediately provide any other details.
 Israeli media reported troops came under fire during the raid.
+At least one of the dead was identified as a militant.

 Palestinian Health Minister May Al-Kaila said paramedics were struggling to reach the wounded amid the fighting.
 She also accused the military of firing tear gas at the pediatric ward of a hospital, causing children to choke.
 The military had no immediate comment.

 Jenin hospital identified the woman killed as Magda Obaid.
 The Palestinian Health Ministry earlier identified another one of the dead as Saeb Azriqi, 24, who was brought to a hospital in critical condition after being shot, and died from his wounds.
+And the Al-Aqsa Martyrs’ Brigade — an armed militia affiliated with Fatah, the secular political party that controls the Palestinian Authority, claimed one of the dead, Izz al-Din Salahat, as a fighter.
 The ministry said at least 16 people were wounded.

 Nabil Abu Rudeineh, a spokesman for the Palestinian Authority, condemned the violence, calling on the international community to speak out against it.